Phenomenology of bond and flux orders in kagome metals: Pure bond order

 \section{Pure bond order}

 We start our discussion with pure bond order without any flux order.
 This case has already been extensively covered in Ref.~\onlinecite{Christensen} and here we just summarize the most important results.
 The possible Landau theories only differ in the presence or absence of the third-order term, Eq.~\eqref{eq:F30}.
-As can be seen from Tab.~\ref{tab:third_order}, $F_1$ and $F_2$ orders at the $M$ point have a third-order term, while the $F_3$ and $F_4$ orders at the $M$ point, as well as any $L$-point orders lack these terms.
-Note again that the absence of the third-order term for $F_3$ and $F_4$ is an immediate consequence of them being odd under $C_2$.
+As can be seen from Tab.~\ref{tab:third_order}, $F_1$ order at the $M$ point haa a third-order term, while the $F_2$, $F_3$ and $F_4$ orders at the $M$ point, as well as any $L$-point orders lack these terms.